ilias-karimalis/C-dsa/README.md

-# Data Strucures and Algorithms coverd by UBC's cs221
+# Data Strucures and Algorithms covered by UBC's cs221

 After having completed cs221, I quickly found myself forgetting the implementation details and complexities of the various data structures, and algorithms covered in